joshuasellers/fantasy-football-tracker/README.md

 ### Using with Real Sleeper Data

-1. Go to the "Starting Lineups" section
+1. **Automatic Loading**: Your Sleeper leagues will load automatically when you open the page (username: jselles216)
-2. Enter your Sleeper username in the connection form
+2. **Manual Connection**: You can also manually enter your Sleeper username in the "Starting Lineups" section
-3. Click "Connect to Sleeper" to load your real league data
+3. **Select League**: Choose from your loaded leagues in the dropdown to view your actual roster
-4. Select your league from the dropdown to view your actual roster
+4. **Real-time Data**: All player information, lineups, and scores are pulled directly from Sleeper

 ## File Structure